Shark Wheel: Inventor

 The shape of Shark Wheels came to David Patrick while he was designing an alternating wake turbine that was a spinoff from his research.
 The sine wave design that Patrick's research came up with worked well for the turbine (which Patrick says also has potential uses in wind, water, and other forms of renewable energy generation).
-Patrick's work has led to support from the LA Cleantech Incubator and the formation of 4sphere, his renewable energy solutions company.
+Patrick's work has led to support from the LA Cleantech Incubator and the formation of 4sphere, a renewable energy company.

 The shape of the Shark Wheel was intended for use as the four component pieces of the turbine (and its shape is in current use).
 When the Shark Wheel shape was accidentally dropped, it rolled.
 The wheels appear to be square, but roll smoothly like conventional wheels.
 Its single or multiple interlocking rings are based on sine wave patterns, which create a thinner contact patch with the pavement compared to a conventional wheel of the same width.
 The company claims that this design offers less rolling resistance and a faster ride.
 The company also claims the design has properties of thin and wide wheels, depending on the terrain (on hard surfaces it operates like a thin wheel with low friction and on soft terrain it produces the contact patch of a wide wheel).
 The shape of the wheel resembles a shark's jaw which Patrick says gave the product and the company their names.